-In the 7 days up to 23 July (based on data published on 28 July) we had 1,166 confirmed new COVID-19 cases in Brighton & Hove – down from 1,584 in the previous week.
+In the 7 days up to 1 October (based on data published on 6 October) we had 658 confirmed new cases of COVID-19 in Brighton & Hove.
+This is:

-- a 26% decrease on the previous week
+- down 4% on the previous seven days

 What this means for Brighton & Hove